 Mugwort is often used in dreamwork and divination, but can also be used to purify and cleanse.
 Some magickal practitioners prefer to call this plant “Croneswort” or “Dreamwort”.

 Symbolism: Dreaming, purification, wisdom, divination.

-Harvest: When in bloom – late summer, early autumn.
+Harvest: Just before the buds open – late summer, early autumn.